simonberner/github-repowatcher-widget/README.md

 # GitHub Repo Watcher Widget

-This is a more advanced iOS16+ widget project to learn how to create a widget which relies on network calls to update its content.
+This is a more advanced iOS16+ widget project to learn how to create a medium and large widget which relies on network calls to update its content.

 <p align="center">
     <a href="https://en.wikipedia.org/wiki/IOS">